Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

   ![Select values wizard](/Assets/Screenshots/PIM/Products/List/Variants/AddMultipleVariants01.png "[Select values wizard]")

-2. Select a value for the displayed attributes in the areas.
-The fields and areas differ depending on the selection of defining attributes for the variant set.
+2. Select a value for the displayed attributes in the box(es).
+The fields and the box(es) differ depending on the selection of defining attributes for the variant set.
-  The selected attribute value is displayed in the area.
+  The selected attribute value is displayed in the box(es).

-3. Click the button [ADD VALUE] in the upper right corner of the area to add a further variant with another value.
+3. Click the button [ADD VALUE] in the upper right corner of the box to add a further variant with another value.
-  A further row is displayed in the area.
+  A further row is displayed in the box.

-  > [Info] If you want to add a variant for each existing value, click the button [ADD ALL VALUES] in the area.
+  > [Info] If you want to add a variant for each existing value, click the button [ADD ALL VALUES] in the box.
 This button is only available for certain attributes.

 4. Select a value for the attribute in the new row.
-  The selected attribute value is displayed in the area.
+  The selected attribute value is displayed in the box.

   > [Info] Repeat the steps **3** and **4** to add further variants.